 Optional additions: Want to add some crunch?
 Try mixing in ½ cup of chopped walnuts or pecans into your crumble topping.

-Do you love a nice tart dessert?
-Consider reducing the filling's sugar by ¼ cup.
+Prefer a tart dessert?: Consider reducing the filling's sugar by ¼ cup.
 With your sugar reduced, that tart flavor will really shine.
 If your crumble turns out tart and you'd like to balance the flavor, try pairing it with a scoop of sweet vanilla ice cream.

 Leftovers